fern-d3v/devKataCLI/README.md

 •  Select template: Use defaults or create custom tasks

+•  Link git repositories for code reviews

+•  Configure coding sandbox languages

-•  Add tasks: Interactive prompts for your routine
+•  Build your personalized routine

 **2. Start Your Daily Practice**
    -Run your morning kata: